einarkurbitur/BANN/docs/source/Nodes.rst

 Data Sorter
 ***********
 Sorts the data by splitting it down into training data for the creators.
-The data sorter also normalizes the output data from the creators and mixes it with existing data that then goes to the Evaluator
+The data sorter also normalizes the output data from the creators and mixes it with existing data that then goes to the Evaluator.

 Creator